Skip to main content

 By Roman Arutyunov, Xage Co-Founder and VP of Product

-While it was once unthinkable to make physically-isolated Operational Technology (OT) and Industrial Control Systems (ICS) remotely accessible, the benefits of enabling secure remote access have grown too great to ignore.
+While it was once unthinkable to make physically-isolated Operational Technology (OT) and Industrial Control Systems (ICS) remotely accessible, the benefits of enabling secure remote access, both for employees and vendors, have grown too great to ignore.
 Critical infrastructure operators increasingly need to rapidly troubleshoot issues and minimize costly downtime without being onsite in locations that are often remote, hard to reach, and in potentially dangerous places.

 As the rise in remote workforces and digital transformation drives greater connectivity to OT systems, operators are seeing an alarming rise in cyber threats targeting OT environments.
 The escalating risk of disruptive cyberattacks and costly ransomware threatens productivity, safety, and reliability.
 That is why it’s surprising that many industrial organizations rely on traditional, IT-centric VPNs and jump servers for remote access to critical infrastructure.